Introducing the

 Schedule and Format

-The workshops will run from September to June on the second Friday of each month at 11 am EST.
+The workshops will run from July 8 to August 26 on Wednesdays 11 am EST.

-The enrolment for these workshops will be open until 10:30 am EST on the day of the workshop.
+Enrolment will be open until 10 am on the day of each workshop.

 A Zoom link will be sent to participants upon registration.
 Replays will be available in the participant portal.